dev-cycles/contextive/docs/adr/0007-release-strategy.md

 Use the [semantic-release](https://www.npmjs.com/package/semantic-release) package to manage version changes, change logs and release activities.
 Use branches for feature development and merge to `main` when a feature is complete.

-When ready to cut a release, merge to `release`, which will trigger a new release using [semantic-release](https://www.npmjs.com/package/semantic-release).
+When ready to cut a release, manually trigger a GitHub Actions workflow which will call [semantic-release](https://www.npmjs.com/package/semantic-release) to create a GitHub Release.
+A separate GitHub Actions workflow will be triggered from the Github Release being published, and will do a matrix strategy build to generate platform-specific builds and publish them to the VSCode marketplace.

 Since `semantic-release` doesn't support major versions < 1, a v1.0.0 tag will be added manually to the latest manually created release to serve as the baseline for the first `semantic-release` managed release.